Link Search Menu Expand Document

 ];

-By default, Puko Framework utilize memcached as cache driver.
+By default, the Puko Framework utilizes Memcached as its caching driver.
 You can configure the connection settings here.

 <?php return [